OpenMDAO/POEMs/POEM_015/POEM_015.md

 POEM_015 will change this paradigm.
 Since there will be no unconnected inputs any more, every single variable will have an associated output and hence will have an associated source.
-There will no longer be unique names for outputs or inputs, but rather every variable at every level of the hierarhcy has a `natural_name`, which can always be resolved to its source.
+Every variable at every level of the hierarhcy has a `natural_name`, which can always be resolved to its source.
 Users will set/get variables with any valid `natural_name`, and OpenMDAO will resolve that to the source name before performing the set/get operation on true source.